PostGraduate Course

 *A relevant healthcare profession includes but is not limited to medicine, nursing, pharmacy, dentistry, occupational therapy, physiotherapy, speech and hearing science, psychology, social science, pastoral care, and art therapy.

 Following successful completion of the Postgraduate Certificate in Palliative Care, and subject to the approval of the programme team, a student may progress to the Postgraduate Diploma.
 Following successful completion of the Postgraduate Diploma in Palliative Care, and subject to the approval of the programme team, a student may progress to the MSc, with exemptions granted for modules already taken in the Postgraduate Certificate and the Postgraduate Diploma within the previous 5 years.
-This does not require a new application by the student.
+This does not require a new application by the student however, the programme director should be notified by email by June 30th by those students wishing to progress to the PG Diploma or MSc in the following academic year.

 Garda/police clearance is required for registration for the Postgraduate Diploma in Palliative Care.